-Looking at trends, the assumptions that a group or groups of people making, as well as the underlying fundamentals behind their assumptions is, I believe the best predictor of the future.
+Looking at trends, the assumptions that a group or groups of people make, as well as the underlying fundamentals behind their assumptions are, I believe, the best predictors of the future.
 Clearly, not all trends last or even make an impact on society, but an investor only needs to get a few trends right to be massively successful.
 Most investments do not work out, but a few “unicorns” can more than make up for the bad bets.
-Trends in business and government in the last 20 leads to a fairly clear picture of the future.
+Trends in business and government in the last 20 years leads to a fairly clear picture of the future.
 With all this in mind, here is what I anticipate in the next 10 years for the United States:

 -Increased surveillance of the populace

 -Increased taxation of regulation

 -Insolvency for certain government departments and financial institutions

 -The ubiquity of self-driving cars